José de Jesús Corona: Tecos

-Corona was later transferred to Tecos UAG in the 2004 summer transfer window.
+Corona was later transferred to Tecos in the 2004 summer transfer window.
 He made his league debut playing a full 90 minutes against América.
 Corona was then loaned to Guadalajara for the 2005 edition of the Copa Libertadores as they reached the semifinals.
 He is well remembered for his stunning performance against Boca Juniors.
 Corona had an impressive final season with Tecos before leaving.

 Cruz Azul

 On 16 June 2009, Corona was transferred to Cruz Azul for €2.8 million, with whom he signed a three-year contract.
 Corona made his league debut with Cruz Azul on 2 August 2009 against Pumas in a 3–0 win, earning his first clean sheet with the club.
 That same year, he helped Cruz Azul reach the league final against Monterrey, where they finished as runners-up after losing both matches of the finals.

 Corona played the last 2 games of the Clausura 2013 Copa MX, including the final against Atlante in a match which was scoreless at the end of regulation.
 Cruz Azul went on to win the game in penalties, giving them their first title in 16 years.
 Corona was a key figure during the 2013–14 CONCACAF Champions League as Cruz Azul was crowned champions of the tournament for the sixth time in its team history, qualifying them for the 2014 FIFA Club World Cup.
 Corona played all three matches of that competition, and Cruz Azul finished in fourth place after suffering a 4–0 defeat against Real Madrid and losing to Auckland City in penalties.
 On 9 May 2015, Corona made his 200th league appearance with Cruz Azul in the last match of the 2014–15 Liga MX season against Leones Negros in a 2–0 loss.
 Although Cruz Azul had a poor season, Corona was named one of the best goalkeepers in the league with 60 saves and 4 clean sheets at the end of the Clausura 2016.

 On 30 July 2016, Corona stopped a penalty kick against Monterrey before they scored two minutes later, ending the match in a 1–1 draw.
 This ended his two-game streak of clean sheets on the third week of the season.
 On 30 May 2021, Corona finally won his first Liga MX title with Cruz Azul vs Santos Laguna winning 2–1 on aggregate.
 This also ended Cruz Azul's 23-year championship drought when at the time, they won it in 1997.

+On 23 June 2023, it was announced that Corona would leave Cruz Azul.

+Tijuana

+On 24 June 2023, Corona joined Tijuana.
+Corona retired from professional football on 28 September 2025, in a match against his former club Cruz Azul.